bajsucks/jTDF/README.md

 ## Features:
 TBD
-- Extremely optimized: performance-heavy computations are thoroughly optimized and run in parallel
+- Lightweight: performance-heavy computations are thoroughly optimized and run in parallel
 - Easy to set up new towers
 - Easy to set up new enemies
 - Easy to create* enemy paths